Constraining cosmology with weak lensing voids

 \section{Abstract}

-Upcoming galaxy surveys such as \LSST{} and \Euclid{} are expected to significantly improve the power of weak lensing as a cosmological probe.
-In order to maximise the information that can be extracted from these surveys, it is important to explore novel statistics that complement standard weak lensing statistics such as the shear-shear correlation function and peak counts.
+Upcoming surveys such as \LSST{} and \Euclid{} will significantly improve the power of weak lensing as a cosmological probe.
+To maximise the information that can be extracted from these surveys, it is important to explore novel statistics that complement standard weak lensing statistics such as the shear-shear correlation function and peak counts.
 In this work, we use a recently proposed weak lensing observable --- weak lensing voids --- to make parameter constraint forecasts for an $\LSST$-like survey.
-We make use of the \cosmoslics{} suite of $w$CDM simulations to measure void statistics (abundance and tangential shear) as a function of cosmological parameters.
+We use the \cosmoslics{} $w$CDM simulation suite to measure void statistics as a function of cosmological parameters.
 The simulation data is used to train a Gaussian process regression emulator that we use to generate likelihood contours and provide parameter constraints from mock observations.
 We find that the void abundance is more constraining than the tangential shear profiles, though the combination of the two gives additional constraining power.
-We forecast that without tomographic decomposition, these void statistics can constrain the matter fluctuation amplitude, $S_8$ within 0.7\% (68\% confidence interval), while offering 4.3, 4.7 and 6.9\% precision on the matter density parameter, $\Omega_{\rm m}$, the reduced Hubble constant, $h$, and the dark energy equation of state parameter, $w_0$, respectively.
-We find that these results are tighter than the constraints given by the shear-shear correlation function with the same observational specifications, indicating that weak lensing void statistics can be a promising cosmological probe potentially complementary with other lensing tests.
+We forecast that without tomographic decomposition, these void statistics can constrain the matter fluctuation amplitude, $S_8$ within 0.3\% (68\% confidence interval), while offering 1.5, 1.5 and 2.7\% precision on the matter density parameter, $\Omega_{\rm m}$, the reduced Hubble constant, $h$, and the dark energy equation of state parameter, $w_0$, respectively.
+These results are tighter than the constraints from the shear-shear correlation function with the same observational specifications for $\Omega_m$, $S_8$ and $w_0$.
+The constraints from the WL voids also have complementary parameter degeneracy directions to the shear 2PCF for all combinations of parameters that include $h$, making weak lensing void statistics a promising cosmological probe.